YuetChan/cup-kanban-user-guide/README.md

-# Cup Kanban
+# Simple Kanban

-Cup Kanban is a self hosted alternative to Kanban Board.
+Simple Kanban is a self hosted alternative to Kanban Board.

 ## Features
 * Social media sign in